joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Communicate progress and celebrate success
 - Outsource for resource augmentation, not your problems
 - Partner with business counterparts to develop multi-year strategic outlook
 - Provide leadership and oversight to a large team of technology leaders and developers
+- A consultative mindset with the ability to challenge, inspire, and drive innovation
 - Own the planning, design, and delivery of all product development and technical roadmap items

 ### Technical